giantswarm/docs/src/content/reference/gsctl/list-releases.md

 - **Version:** semantic version number identifying the release
 - **Created:** Date/time the release has been created
 - **Active:** `true` if the release is usable for new cluster or upgrades.
-  `false` will indicate releases that are no longer usable for new clusters or upgrades, but which may still be running on older clusters.
+  `false` will indicate deprecated releases that are not recommended for cluster creation or upgrades, but which may still be running on older clusters.
 - **Components:** List of components provided by the release, each with their version number